go-petr/pet-bank/README.md

 ## Authorization rules

-1. user can create an account only for him/herself
+1. The user can create an account only for him/herself
-2. user can get accounts that only he/she owns
+2. The user can get accounts that only he/she owns
-3. user can list accounts that only belong to him/her
+3. The user can list accounts that only belong to him/her
-4. user can send money only from his/her own account
+4. The user can send money only from his/her own account
-5. user can only refresh his/her own access token
+5. The user can only refresh his/her own access token

 ## Data model
 <img src='./bank.png'/>